-#1.
-Bank loan.
-Many banks have specific programs for veterinary practices including large traditional banks like Bank of America with branches around the country, to online Live Oak Bank, which got its start helping veterinarians obtain Small Business Administration loans.
+Many banks have specific programs for veterinary practices including large traditional banks like Bank of America with branches around the country.

 Keep in mind that traditional bank loans for veterinarians can be difficult to obtain, especially for startup business owners.
 Community banks are often more likely to take a chance on business owners in their own backyards.

-#2 SBA loan.
-The SBA isn’t a direct lender — instead, it guarantees loans made by banks and credit unions.
-Under the Small Business Jobs Act, the SBA guarantees up to 90% of a loan.
-Two popular SBA programs include the 7(a) and 504 loan programs.
+The SBA isn’t a direct lender — instead, it guarantees loans.
+Two popular SBA loan programs include the 7(a) and 504 loan programs.
 The difference is what you are financing, the length of the loan and how much equity the loan requires.
-You can learn more about SBA loans here.

-#3 Business line of credit.
-Depending on the amount of money you need, a business line of credit may meet your requirements.
-Most banks, including online banks, offer these types of loans.
-An advantage to this type of loan is that you typically only make payments after you actually borrow money.
-But some lenders may only provide up to $100,000 in funding and require relatively high credit scores and revenue, plus a year or more in business.
-Online lenders may have more lenient requirements.
+Depending on why you need the money, a business line of credit may meet your requirements.
+Most banks and online lenders, offer these types of flexible forms of funding.
+An advantage to a line of credit is that you typically only make payments after you actually borrow money.

-#4 Equipment loan.
-Some banks have loans specifically intended to purchase new equipment.
+Some lenders have loans specifically intended to purchase new equipment.
 The equipment you buy serves as collateral for the loan, which means lending requirements might be more lenient than other types of loans.
 Equipment loans are available from both brick-and-mortar banks and from online lenders.
 The advantage of the latter is that you might get the money you need faster.

-#6 Seller financing.
 Some sellers of an existing veterinary practice may be willing to finance some or all of the purchase price at an attractive interest rate.
-The monthly payments become something of a retirement annuity for the seller.
-This can be especially helpful if you need extra financing to fill a gap.
 However, you should be aware that seller financing may be unlikely due to the risk the seller would be taking on you, the buyer, to keep up payments, perhaps over an extended amount of time.
 An alternative might be to buy the existing owner’s practice outright, using one of the funding sources discussed earlier, or a hybrid of the two with an upfront lump sum plus monthly payments for a set amount of time.

-- Start from scratch — Welborn said this is the most difficult — and expensive — path, one that typically involves renting storefront space, buying equipment such as X-ray machines and lab equipment, and hiring staff.
-The advantage would be sole ownership without sharing profits with partners.
+Starting a brand new business may be the most difficult — and expensive — path of the three.
+You’d have to rent storefront space, buy equipment such as X-ray machines and lab equipment, and hire staff.
+The advantage would be creating a new business, and possibly sole ownership without sharing profits with partners.

 Challenges for new veterinarians

-One thing students typically don’t receive in veterinary school is business education.
-In the words of the AVMA , veterinarians are experts at caring for animals, but they don’t always get the training they need on how to operate a successful small business.
+Veterinary school may teach you about a cat’s nine lives, but students in veterinary school typically don’t receive much training they need on how to operate a successful small business or manage business finances.
 Here are some helpful tips for veterinarians opening a new practice to keep their new business financially healthy.

 - Don’t borrow more than you can afford.
 To repurpose a well-known phrase, borrow with your head, not over.
 In deciding how much you can afford to borrow, sit down with the loan representative and find out what the monthly payment is likely to be and compare it with the expected income and expenses.
 Successful practices see about $500,000 in annual revenue per full-time doctor in the practice.